Dani people: First contact with Europeans

 A small fringe group of the Dani (technically Nduga), living south of Puncak Trikora and presenting themselves as the Pesegem and the Horip tribes, were met on 29 October 1909, by the Second South New Guinea Expedition led by Hendrikus Albertus Lorentz, who stayed several nights in their village.
 First contact with the populous Western Dani (Lani) was made in October 1920 during the Central New Guinea Expedition, in which a group of explorers stayed for six months with them at their farms in the upper Swart River Valley (now Toli Valley, Tolikara Regency).
-The Grand Valley was only sighted on 23 June 1938 from a PBY Catalina by Richard Archbold, who stumbled upon the valley while studying high-altitude vegetation in the Jayawijaya Mountains.
+The Grand Valley and its inhabitants, the true Dani (Hubula), was only sighted on 23 June 1938 from a PBY Catalina by Richard Archbold, who stumbled upon the valley while studying high-altitude vegetation in the Jayawijaya Mountains.
+By mid July, a camp was established by the expedition team near Habema lake (Yuginopa).
+Here they met with Dani (Hubula) from Pelebaga near Pele river.

-The first white people to live among the Dani (Lani) of Kanggime in Tolikara were John and Helen Dekker, under whose ministry the Christian population among the Dani grew to 13,000.